tglane/socketwrapper/README.md

 [Documentation is work in progress]

 Currently this is a header-only library containing classes for TCP and UDP network connections.
-There are also classes for TLS encrypted TCP sockets, that can be enabled by defining `TLS_ENABLED` before including the `socketwrapper.hpp` header (by doing you need to link against openSSL to use encryption).
+There are also classes for TLS encrypted TCP sockets, which requires to link against OpenSSL (use the compile flags `-lssl -lcrypto`) and some other utility functions.

+The only requirements are a C++17 compliant compiler (make sure to compile with this version!), and `pthreads` (you need to link with `lpthread`) and OpenSSL (but only if you use the `tls.hpp` header).

 There are some examples for all socket/connection types in the `examples` directory.

 ## Asyncronous functionality:
-TODO
+*TODO Describe the design of the asynchronous system*

 ## Class Documentation:
 All of the following classes and enum classes live in the namespace `net`.